mohitudupa/Drone-Sensor-Array/README.md

 # Drone-Sensor-Array
-A collision avoidance and detection system for drones
+A collision avoidance and detection system for drones.

-install python 3.6 or higher
+Install python 3.6 or higher.
-Runs only on linux environments
+Runs only on linux environments.

-open a terminal window and run
+open a terminal window and run:
 > python driver.py